YAML Input

 Frequently Asked Questions

 Yes.
-The formatting happens in your browser using JavaScript.
-No data is sent to any server.
-You can confirm this by opening your browser's Network tab while using the tool.
+Formatting runs entirely in your browser using JavaScript — nothing is sent to any server.
+You can verify by opening browser DevTools and watching the Network tab while using the tool.

 Related Tools

 For a deeper look at YAML, the YAML 1.2 specification is the formal reference.
-Learn X in Y minutes offers a quick reference.
-For JSON comparison, see MDN.
+See also yaml.org, Kubernetes config, Docker Compose, RFC 9512 YAML media type.